Masters of the Universe: Proposed films and development hell (2007–2023)

-Since 2007, a reboot of Masters of the Universe has been in the works but has gone through development hell with various studios, directors and writers connected to the project.
-Variety reported in 2007 that Grayskull: Masters of the Universe would be produced by Joel Silver, and written by Justin Marks, and employing visual special effects to a large degree, as was done with the 2007 war film 300.
+Since 2007, a reboot of Masters of the Universe had been in the works but went through development hell with various studios, directors and writers connected to the project.
+Originally Variety reported in 2007 that Grayskull: Masters of the Universe would be produced by Joel Silver, and written by Justin Marks, and employing visual special effects to a large degree, as was done with the 2007 war film 300.
+Warner Bros. announced in 2009 that John Stevenson, was slated to direct the upcoming feature with scripting duties by Evan Daugherty.
+In September 2009, Sony took over the rights from Warner Bros. after Mattel and Silver couldn't agree on creative direction for the film.